SPRING & SUMMER 2021 SPECIAL

 Here is a closer look at how the Five Pillars of Reading work to ensure successful reading instruction:

-Phonemic awareness refers to the knowledge and understanding that words are built from and can be broken apart into smaller segments of a sound called phonemes.
+Phonemic awareness refers to knowing and understanding that words are built from and broken apart into smaller segments of a sound called phonemes.
 Phonemic awareness is one’s ability to hear, recognize, and manipulate sounds heard in words- think of it as the ears to brain connection.

 Phonemic awareness can be taught even before a child learns to read or identify printed letters.
-When babies are born, they are processing phonemes when parents speak and sing to their bundle of joy.
-In the English language, phonemic awareness means being able to identify its approximately 44 phonemes.
-Additionally, teaching letter sounds with letter names is an effective way for students to grasp the concept of phonemes.
+When babies are born, they process phonemes when parents speak and sing to their bundle of joy.
+In the English language, phonemic awareness means being able to identify approximately 44 phonemes.
+Additionally, teaching letter sounds with letter names is an effective way for students to grasp phonemes’ concept.

 Whereas phonemic awareness refers to one’s ability to recognize sounds or phonemes in words, phonics mastery means understanding that letters (graphemes or printed letters) of the alphabet represent sounds (phonemes)- think of it as the ears, eyes, and brain connection.
 A child who has mastered phonics can sound out new or unfamiliar words on their own.
 The child is “cracking the code” and is receiving feedback by listening to oneself sound out words.